 The Brainwavz HM5 have a very good mid-range.
 The dip in low-bass thins out vocals a little bit, but also creates more space for the punch of the bass range.
 Mid-mid and high-mid are quite flat and within 2dB of our neutral, resulting in a clear and well-balanced reproduction of vocals and lead instruments.

 The treble is very good.
 Low-treble is relatively flat but overemphasized by about 3dB.
 This brings a bit of excess brightness and projection to vocals and leads.
 Mid-treble shows a dip around 7KHz, which negatively affects the presence of the vocals and cymbals, especially on sibilances (S and Ts).
+Also, their treble delivery varies noticeably across users.
+The response here represents the average response and your experience may vary.

 The Brainwavz HM5 have a below-average frequency response consistency.
 In the bass range, the maximum deviation across our five human subjects is about 4dB, but happening across a wide region which makes it more noticeable.
 We also noticed that the biggest deviation was measured on the subject wearing glasses.
 The maximum deviation in the treble range is about 5dB around 3KHz, which is significant, suggesting the the treble delivery of the HM5 is sensitive to placement and positioning.